-All complete narratives feature a battle scene.
-No, that doesn’t have to be a literal battle scene, Lord of the Rings style.
+All complete narratives feature a big struggle scene.
+No, that doesn’t have to be a literal big struggle scene, Lord of the Rings style.
 In fact, we should be thinking outside that box altogether.
-One thing I love about Larry McMurtry’s anti-Western novels (especially Lonesome Dove) is that he condenses the gun battles and torture scenes in favour of character conflict.
+One thing I love about Larry McMurtry’s anti-Western novels (especially Lonesome Dove) is that he condenses the gun big struggles and torture scenes in favour of character conflict.
+I often…

 The Paper Bag Princess by Robert Munsch is another feminist picturebook from the 1980s in which a scruffy princess does not end up marrying the prince.
 In fact, it must be one of the earliest of its kind.
 It’s published in 1980 and remains one of Munsch’s most popular books.

 The History And Influence Of Cinderella Fairy Tale Analysis